RenTrieu/CryoEMCovariance/README.md

       coordinates and map it to the given residue (pair) range/binning, then add the residue (pair) to a list.
 Will remain in this mode until the "queue" button is clicked again.
+    - Create a separate plot for calculated covariance submatrices, or add some visual indicators/buttons to the interface to flip through calculated covariance submatrices
 - Design and implement the pipeline for zooming into and displaying areas around/residue pairs of interest
   - Check out these items in the Bokeh documentation: